Space-Game-Engine/Warp-Core/docs/install/installation.md

 ```

 Wait until the installation process is complete.
 Then, you have to install the database driver (if you want to stick with the default SQLite, you can skip this point).
 Detailed instructions can be found on the [TypeORM installation website](https://typeorm.io/#installation).
+**AT THIS POINT YOU SHOULD INSTALL DATABASE DRIVER AS GLOBAL MODULE.** In the future, `Warp Core` will be separated Node.js module and additional packages will be installed locally.

 ## Prepare local instance environment variables